masamiy/DataStoryTelling/index.md

 # Welcome to Data Storytelling tutorial!
 {% include figure.html img="charts-CC0.png" alt="intro image here" caption="Welcome to data storytelling tutorial!" width="75%" %}

+*"Data is the new oil" - Clive Humby, Data science innovator*

+Nowadays, more information created than our audience could possibly analyse on their own!
+Instead, research is completed and insights are discovered and the concepts are shared through stories

 A minimal Jekyll theme with Bootstrap for creating workshop websites.

 *Add your workshop abstract here!*